ca-montenegro/ClickMe/README.md

 # ClickMe
 ## Description
 This is a web application to my students of digital literacy.
-It is a game designed to increse their skills with the use of mouse.
+It is a game designed to increase their skills with the use of the mouse.

 ## Motivation
 This is a project for a web development class in [Uniandes](https://www.uniandes.edu.co).
 The objective is to make a quick project using NodeJS, MongoDB and ReactJS.
 I decided to make this project after look the needs of the elderly.